-The data deluge continues throughout science, and practically all scientific areas need analysis pipelines or workflows to propel the data from the instrument through various stages to scientific discovery, often aided by visualization.
+The data deluge continues throughout science and all areas need analysis pipelines or workflows to propel the data from the instrument through various stages to scientific discovery often aided by visualization.
 It is well known that these pipelines typically offer natural data parallelism that can be implemented within many different frameworks.